Our guide to Payroll in Serbia

 Visas & Work Permits

-As Serbia is not a member of the EU/EEA, all foreign nationals require a work permit
+As Serbia is not a member of the EU or the EEA, all Foreigner Nationals will require a Work Permit to work in the Country.

-Work Permits are issued for 6 months and are renewable for 1 year
+• The Residence and Work Permits are issued for 6 months and are renewable (when renewed they are issued for one year).

 All official documents must be translated into Serbian.